CaptainCrouton89/AlariaWiki/World Timeline.md

 Ends with the [Killing Moon](Killing Moon).

-#### Rise of the False God: 28,700–28,000 years ago
+#### Rise of the False God: 28,700–28,000 BSD

-#### Blight of Arcanus: 10,000 years ago
+#### Blight of Arcanus: 12,000 BSD

 [Magic](Magic) was cursed, using it killed you.
 Brought down the entire empire.

-#### The Dark Night: 10,000–9,500 years ago
+#### The Dark Night: 12,000–11,500 BSD

 A 500 year long night

-#### The Oblivion Years: 9,500–8,400 years ago
+#### The Oblivion Years: 11,500–10,400 BSD

 Lost all information.
 Starting over.

-#### The Hel Dynasties: 8,400–7,900 years ago
+#### The Hel Dynasties: 11,400–10,900 BSD

 Series of tryannical dynasties, complete overlords over world

 Ends with the [Killing Moon](Killing Moon).

-#### The Blood War: 7,900 years ago
+#### The Blood War: 10,900 BSD

 Battle between dynasties, no winners

-### Hykravones: 7,210 years ago
+### Hykravones: 10,210–10,209 BSD

 Before the titans fled and died, Hykravones, the Gray Prince went into inter dimensional space, only returning millions of years later.
 The world as he knew it had been destroyed, and he flew into a rage, and began dismantling [Alaria](Alaria).

-Gaea’s children, with the help of several other peoples including the [Vystrilik](Vystrilik) fought and lost to the Gray Prince who ultimately destroyed nearly all civilization, setting the world back thousands of years technologically.
+Gaea’s children, with the help of several other peoples including the [Vystrilik](Vystrilik) fought the Gray Prince.
+The daemons across Celesté helped where they could, though efforts were disjointed.
+Daemons did not want to give up everything they had, at risk of losing followers and influence.
+By the time they realized they had to, it was too late.

+The Gray Prince ultimately destroyed nearly all civilization.
+Nearly ever daemon died as their base of followers was wiped out.
+The World was set back thousands of years technologically.
 After ravaging the world, the Gray Prince went dormant, never to be seen again.
-Legend [states](States) he still lives on Alaria, asleep deep within the ground, one day to reawaken and finish his work.
+Legend is that he still lives on Alaria, asleep deep within the ground, one day to reawaken and finish his work.

+#### Rebirth of Gaea's Children

+From the blood and soil of gaea's fallen children rose the Sharabha, Ulvsjael, and Naga.

+#### The Greatest Sacrifice

+In the final months of Hykavones' destruction, nearly every daemon across Celesté saw that they were about to get completely wiped out.
+While some faught, others snuck back to the material plane—taking on new forms and going into hiding.
+These daemons would ultimately go on to found new races—descending from themselves.

-## The Modern Era: 7,200 years ago–Now
+## The Modern Era: 10,209 BSD–Now

 The Modern Era makes up the third and current eon.

-### The Great Expansion: 7,200–5,104 years ago
+### The Great Expansion: 9,950–0 BSD

-#### The Second Arrival: 7,000 years ago

-Lots of other [races](Races) arrive?
+Not everyone perished, and those who survived began the work of rebuilding.

-#### Frost Fall: 5,840–5,695 years ago
+#### Frost Fall: 8,840–8,695 BSD

-#### The Return of Dragons: 5,104 years ago
+#### The Return of Dragons: 8,104 BSD

-#### The Binding of Ghet: 5,023 years ago
+#### The Binding of Ghet: 3,023 BSD

 #### The World Fire: 10 BSD
 - Marked as zero on many calendars